Cyfrin/vscode-aderyn/README.md

     To customize the auto start behavior (turn it on and off), visit `Aderyn: Open Settings`

+7. **Failed to Cross Check error in Welcome Page**

+    * To fix this error, uninstalling all versions of the extension and freshly installing the latest version helps.
+    * If you have multiple versions of VS Code itself in your system, try the other one (or) better - just delete duplicate installations.
+Keep only 1.

 </br>

 ## ✋ Feedback and Support